 Wednesday There are two options for the second day’s ride.
 Groups interested in a short cattle-focused experience can ride along with the guides as they check on livestock and look for predator kills.
 If cattle don’t pique your interest, the group can tour Bear Basin.
 This ride departs the camp across an exposed ridgeline.
 The views to the left and right showcase the ancient volcanic past of the Absaroka Mountains, which predate the Rockies.
 Straight ahead looms Castle Rock, and behind you will see the jagged, granite peaks of the Wind River Range.
 From here, your guides will follow a game trail with sweeping views of the basin as you descend towards its floor.
-After lunch beside one of the Bear Creek’s rushing tributaries, you’ll climb through a chain of meadows on your way out of the basin and back towards the camp.
+After lunch beside one of the Bear Creek’s rushing tributaries, you will climb through a chain of meadows on your way out of the basin and back towards the camp.

-Breaking camp to the north, you’ll skirt the head of Castle Creek and go up and over a ridge into the next drainage.
-Following the high contours of ancient lava flows; you’ll continue weaving your way from the headwaters of one drainage to the next, taking in alternate views of the Absarokas.
-After riding through a stand of gnarled juniper trees, you’ll climb across a bentonite wash before breaking into the open at the base of Castle Rock.
-From there you’ll zigzag down the face of an alpine bowl and follow the crystalline waters of Tipi Creek to your campsite.
+Thursday The third morning is moving day.
+Your guides will prepare a quick breakfast and get to work packing up the camp for the next leg of the journey.
+Tents, sleeping bags, clothing, food, and cookware will be carefully loaded onto a string of sturdy packhorses.
+The ride from the Cow Camp to Tipi Meadows offers some of the most dramatic scenery and rugged terrain in the state.
+You will skirt the head of Castle Creek and ride up and over a ridge into the next drainage.
+Following the high contours of ancient lava flows; you will weave your way from the headwaters of one drainage to the next, taking in alternate views of the Absarokas.
+After riding through a stand of gnarled juniper trees, you traverse a bentonite wash before breaking into the open at the base of Castle Rock.
+From there you will zigzag down the face of an alpine bowl and follow the crystalline waters of Tipi Creek to your campsite.

 The Tipi Meadows camp is nestled between two forks of Tipi Creek just upstream of a series of dramatic waterfalls.
 High timbered ridges teaming with elk and mule deer ring the meadows.
-Set deep in the Washakie Wilderness area, you will be miles away from any form of mechanized travel; if you’re looking for a remote getaway, this is it.
+Set deep in the Washakie Wilderness area, you will be miles away from any form of mechanized travel; if you are looking for a remote getaway, this is it.

 Saturday The last ride is certainly not the least.
 Your guides will pack up the Tipi Meadows camp after a quick breakfast and begin the long descent to the East Fork Basin.
-The trail follows high above Tipi Creek from extinct lava flows that are popular elk lookouts to the creek’s terminus.
+The trail follows high above Tipi Creek from ancient lava flows that are popular elk lookouts to the creek’s terminus.
 The basin is a broad riparian bowl that feeds a latticework of watercourses making up the East Fork River.
-You’ll picnic on a sandy cut bank with large deposits of petrified wood and fossilized plants.
+You will picnic on a sandy cut bank with large deposits of petrified wood and fossilized plants.
 The final leg of the trip will take you out of the basin and across a broad sagebrush plain with beautiful views of the Wind River Valley.
-After a well-deserved soak in the river for the horses, you’ll dismount at the ranch with memories to last a lifetime.
+After a well-deserved soak in the river for the horses, you will dismount at the ranch with memories to last a lifetime.